Home » WordPress Tutorials » Basics » How to Uninstall a Plugin in WordPress

 how to uninstall a plugin in wordpress 3

-If you would like to only disable the plugin click on Rename and enter a new name for your plugin’s directory (e.g. akismet.disabled) and click the green checkmark.
+If you would like to only disable the plugin click on Rename and enter a new name for your plugin’s directory (e.g. Akismet. disabled) and click the green checkmark.

 how to uninstall a plugin in wordpress 4

-At this point, the selected plugin should no longer be functioning and should appear as inactive in your dashboard.
+At this point, the selected plugin should no longer be functioning and should appear inactive in your dashboard.
 To see if this is the case, log back into the admin area of your WordPress blog and check the status of the add-on in the Installed Plugins section.

 Disabling a plugin via phpMyAdmin

-Log into phpMyAdmin using WordPress’s MySQL username and password.
+Log in to phpMyAdmin using WordPress’s MySQL username and password.
 Information on how to access a database is available in our Database Manager article.

 Once connected to the MySQL server, phpMyAdmin will populate a list of database tables.
 Click on the one named wp-options (it would normally appear under the wp-links table).